Skip to main content

 Neighborhood / beach culture

-The most LA-specific outdoor experience on offer: skaters, street performers, bodybuilders at Muscle Beach, and the Abbot Kinney Blvd restaurant strip just inland — best on a weekend morning before the crowds peak.
+The most LA-specific outdoor experience on offer: skaters, street performers, bodybuilders at Muscle Beach.
+Abbot Kinney Blvd restaurant strip is just inland.
+Best on a weekend morning before the crowds peak.

 Museum (opens Sep 2026)